-satisfactorily or is unsuitable for other reasons to have the access to that goes with full membership, shall be sufficient for the termination membership.

 Registered Membership

 Annual Standard Rate

 (but see Introductory Membership below)

-Open to all who are qualified for full membership £118.50
+Open to all who are qualified for full membership £125.00

 Annual Discounted Rates

 Open to anyone qualifying as below:

-(a) under 25 years of age, or £60.00
+(a) under 25 years of age, or £63.00

-(b) over 65 years of age, or £111.00
+(b) over 65 years of age, or £117.00

-(c) resident overseas, or £111.00
+(c) resident overseas, or £117.00

 (d) under 21 years of age.
-Free

-One off fee of £30.00 050.00
+One off fee of £30.00 Free

-(e) Special introductory first year membership offer £78.00
+(e) Special introductory first year membership offer £82.00

 (f) Special introductory first year membership offer (Under 25) £30.00

 Probationary Member

-If wishing to qualify for full membership £125.00
+If wishing to qualify for full membership £82.00

 Associated Membership

 Friends of the NRA

-Open to supporters of the NRA £67.50
+Open to supporters of the NRA £71.00

 Meeting Membership

-Membership of the NRA, whether Full or Meeting only, is a

-compulsory qualification for competing in any event, other than

-Schools and Cadets events, during the Imperial Meeting
+Membership of the NRA, whether Full or Meeting only, is a compulsory qualification for competing in any event, other than Schools and Cadets events, during the Imperial Meeting.

+Meeting Unlimited Membership

 Valid for the duration of the NRA Imperial Meeting only £70.00

-Junior Meeting Membership
+Meeting Junior Unlimited Membership

-(a) Under 21, or under 25 and in full-time education £30.00
+(a) Under 25 £42.00

-or (b) Under 21, or under 25 and in full-time education, and 20.00
+(b) Under 21 £30.00

-making a first entry to any event excluding Schools
+or (c) Under 21 and making a first entry to any event excluding Schools

 competitions during the NRA Imperial Meeting Free

-Service Membership
+Meeting Service Membership